Barry Windham: Late career (1999–2005, 2010)

 In late 1999, Windham worked for Ted DiBiase's promotion WXO and World Wrestling Council (WWC), where he won the latter's World Tag Team Championship in Puerto Rico with brother Kendall.

 By 2000, Windham began competing on the American independent scene in the Florida-based Turnbuckle Championship Wrestling, where he won their Heavyweight Championship and held it for the better part of a year.
 He also became part of the Xtreme Horsemen in a stable with Steve Corino and C. W. Anderson.
 They feuded with Dusty and Dustin Rhodes.

 Windham's last wrestling appearances were at Major League Wrestling's War Games, a U.S. Express reunion with Mike Rotunda in a loss to Larry Zbyszko and "The Outlaw" Ron Bass at WrestleReunion I on January 29, 2005, and on the "WrestleMania Rewind" episode of WWE Monday Night Raw on March 10, 2008, appearing with Rotunda to reform the U.S. Express one final time against The Iron Sheik and Nikolai Volkoff in a rematch from WrestleMania I, although the match never commenced.

 Windham worked as a producer for WWE.
 In 2007, he appeared on the Ric Flair and the Four Horsemen DVD.
 Barry was also seen during the 2007 WWE Hall of Fame broadcast, sitting next to former partner John "Bradshaw" Layfield.
 In June 2007, Windham did the introduction of SuperBrawl III for WWE 24/7.
 On December 31, 2008, he was released by the WWE.

 Windham wrestled his final match in February 2010 for American Combat Wrestling.

 Windham appeared at the 2012 WWE Hall of Fame with Ric Flair, J.J.
 Dillon, Arn Anderson, and Tully Blanchard as The Four Horsemen were inducted.

 Windham appeared at the 2024 WWE Hall of Fame alongside his former tag team partner Mike Rotunda, as The U.S. Express were inducted.

 Personal life

 He is the maternal uncle of WWE wrestlers Bray Wyatt and Bo Dallas.

 On October 26, 2011, it was reported that he was hospitalized for either a very serious stroke or a massive heart attack and was in an ICU unit.
 He was found at his ranch by his brother-in-law Mike Rotunda.
 His family confirmed that Windham suffered a heart attack.
 His father Blackjack Mulligan posted a message to Facebook saying "I have a son near death".

+On December 2, 2022 Windham experienced another massive heart attack while at the Atlanta airport, which led to cardiac arrest and required an emergency procedure to save his life and was again hospitalized and has since recovered.